juliaulziisaikhan/longevity/README.md

 > The causes of death are numerous, yet the causes of life are few.[^1]

 A exploratory project aiming to compare the longevity of various groups.

-They include Tibetan lamas and figures, Chinese civil servants and bureaucrats, Chinese monks, and European monks and figures.
+Our sample includes Tibetan lamas and figures, Chinese civil servants and bureaucrats, Chinese monks, and European monks and figures.

 * Buddhist Digital Resource Center (BDRC), [Boston](https://www.bdrc.io/)
 * Treasury of Lives (ToL), [New York](https://treasuryoflives.org/)